 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Lithuanian runner breaks his own 100km record
+Lithuanian runner breaks his own 100km record.

 VnExpressVnExpress15/05/2023

-Sorokin set a new world record on May 14 at The World's Fastest Run in Vilnius, Lithuania on May 14.
-The Lithuanian runner's performance was 6 seconds faster than his previous record - 6 hours 5 minutes 41 seconds - when he ran 100km in Bedford, England on April 23, 2022.
+Sorokin set a new world record on May 14th at The World's Fastest Run in Vilnius, Lithuania.
+This achievement by the Lithuanian runner was 6 seconds faster than the previous record – 6 hours 5 minutes and 41 seconds – when he ran 100km in Bedford, England on April 23rd, 2022.

-"I am very happy to have broken a world record in my hometown," Sorokin said proudly.
+"I am very happy to have broken a world record right here in my hometown," Sorokin said proudly.
 "Vilnius is where I started running, and I am honored to thank this place by making history right here."

-With 6 hours 5 minutes 36 seconds in 100 km, this 41-year-old runner achieved an average pace of 3:39, or 3 minutes 39 seconds per km.
+With a time of 6 hours, 5 minutes, and 36 seconds for 100 km, this 41-year-old runner achieved an average pace of 3:39, or 3 minutes and 39 seconds per kilometer.

-Sorokin on the 100km course of The Worlds Fastest Run in Vilnius, Lithuania on May 14.
+Sorokin on the 100km course of The World's Fastest Run in Vilnius, Lithuania on May 14.
 Photo: NORD Security

 Sorokin on the 100km course of The World's Fastest Run in Vilnius, Lithuania on May 14.
 Photo: Nord Security